-The end of one year and the start of another can be hectic, especially for family caregivers.
-This time of year means holiday celebrations to plan for, family gatherings to attend, elaborate meals to cook, gifts to buy, and so much more.
+The end of one year and the start of another can be hectic, particularly for Chicago’s family caregivers.
+Even in an unusual and unpredictable year like 2020, these weeks are full of holiday celebrations to plan, elaborate meals to cook, gifts to buy, and so much more.

 It’s easy to get swept up in the hustle and bustle of the season.
 But, if you can, it’s also good to take some time at this time of year to take stock and really think about the past, present, and future.

-There’s no shortage of ways for family caregivers to make beneficial changes, and create a positive, lasting impact.
+There’s no shortage of ways for family caregivers to make beneficial changes and create a positive, lasting impact not just for 2021, but for years down the road.
 For some caregivers, this may mean rethinking their plan for care in the new year.
-For others, it may mean focusing inward, and taking steps to improve their own health and wellbeing.
+For others, it may mean focusing inward, and taking some well-deserved steps to improve their own health and wellbeing.

 Looking for some inspiration as we move toward the start of an exciting new year?
-Here are five ideas for New Year’s resolutions that may help to inspire and invigorate family caregivers in the year ahead:
+Here are five ideas for New Year’s resolutions that may help to inspire and invigorate Chicago family caregivers in 2021:

 1.)
 Protect Your Health

+2020 was a wake-up call for many, and an important reminder of how delicate our health and safety really are.
 As a caregiver, it’s important to watch out for your own health and wellness.
-But, as so many caregivers can tell you, it’s also easy to prioritize everyone else’s needs above your own, and let your own health slip as you care for others.
+But, as so many caregivers can tell you, it’s also easy to prioritize everyone else’s needs above your own, and take your own care for granted as you put all of your focus on others.
 This is especially true for members of the Sandwich Generation, tasked with caring for their own children and their aging parents at the same time.

-Caregivers often fall ill, or suffer negative health effects as a result of giving and giving, and not taking any time to protect their own health.
+Caregivers often fall ill or suffer negative health effects as a result of giving and giving and giving, without taking any time to stop, breathe, and give themselves some time away.

-This year, it may benefit you, and those you love, if you refocus on your own health goals.
+This year, it may benefit you — and those you love most — if you refocus on your own health goals.
 Make your health a priority this year.
 Some ideas to consider may include:

 - Exercising regularly